 Cash flows are included in the statement of cash flows on a gross basis.
 The GST component of cash flows arising from investing and financing activities which is recoverable from, or payable to, the Australian Taxation Office is classified within operating cash flows.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE PERIOD 1 MAY 2017 to 30 JUNE 2017
+ELECTRICIAL TRADES UNION OF EMPLOYEES QUEENSLAND (AFULE DIVISION) NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 30 JUNE 2018

 1.18 Fair value measurement